roocs/rook/docs/source/dataset_processing_flow.rst

 Current Decision Values
 -----------------------

-The planner returns one explicit decision value that describes what the caller must do next:
+The resolver returns one explicit decision value that describes what the caller must do next:

 * reject the request with a known error;